Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 ![](/images/photo%201.JPG "Sterile Umbrella" )

-We also got an introduction to laser cutting, this week’s practical assignment being to design and fabrication of a laser cut tube rack.
+We also got an introduction to laser cutting, this week’s practical assignment being the design and fabrication of a laser cut tube rack.
 I designed a parametric rack in Fusion 360, the parameters being the number of rows, number of columns and the tube size per row.

 ![](/images/Parametric%20Tube%20rack.png "Fusion360" )